What is the new state regulated life insurance program you keep reading about? Is it a legitimate plan?

 They may include catchy subject lines, such as:

 Such deceptive marketing strategies are often characterized by changing the state’s name for each bulk mailing campaign.
-This enhances the disguise even further and improves the possibility of developing trust among people that state authorities actually regulate these programs.
+This further enhances the disguise and improves the possibility of developing trust among people that state authorities regulate these programs.

-Truth be told, it doesn’t even matter where you live.
-Remember that none of these advertisements that include the name of your state is affiliated to or endorsed by your state government.
+It doesn’t even matter where you live.
+Remember that none of these advertisements that include the name of your state are affiliated to or endorsed by your state government.

-These “benefits” are not limited to the state they are mailing.
+These “benefits” are not limited to the state to which the policy is mailed.
 Most life insurance policies are available in almost all states, with certain exceptions.

-Mentioning the name of the state is just another deceptive mechanism used by providers to make people believe a particular state government specifically offers it.
-That’s definitely not the case.
+Mentioning the state’s name is just another deceptive mechanism providers use to make people believe a particular state government explicitly offers it

 Are These Mailings Legitimate Or Scams?

-While these mailers are certainly dishonest and unethical business practices, they are definitely not a scam.
+While these mailers are dishonest and unethical business practices, they are not a scam.

 Let’s take a look at both sides of the equation: